Oct 25 2022

 1st Superior Tribunal

-Villamorey, S.A., represented by the firm Galindo, Arias y López, challenged the contempt finding on several grounds.
-The company argued that the accounting demand lacked a proper basis because it was not supported by documents bearing executive merit, as required by Article 1379 of the Judicial Code.
+Villamorey, S.A., represented by the firm Galindo, Arias y López, appealed <doc id="pty-14606-21-2022-04-08-a" />, of April 8, 2022, which declared the company in contempt within the summary accounting action docketed as <law id="pty-14606-21" />, imposed a $100.00 daily fine, and ordered Villamorey's legal representative to appear personally and deliver the accounting.
+The company challenged the contempt finding on several grounds.
+It argued that the accounting demand lacked a proper basis because it was not supported by documents bearing executive merit, as required by Article 1379 of the Judicial Code.
 It contended that the $44,500,000.00 claim amount set by Lisa was exaggerated and improper for this type of proceeding.
 Villamorey further argued that the trial court had not resolved the objection or the defenses raised in the answer, including challenges to both active and passive standing, making the contempt declaration premature.
 Finally, the company maintained that the accounting obligation should have been directed at the company's directors rather than the company itself, and that Lisa had not proven its shareholder status or authority to represent the General Shareholders' Assembly.

 The Tribunal noted that Lisa's opposition to the appeal was incomplete, lacking a signature and proof of filing, and therefore could not be considered.
 The panel issued a formal admonition to the trial court's clerk's office regarding proper document incorporation procedures.